terakoya76/manifest-capturer/README.md

 The captured change will be delivered to the destination specified in the Output CR (typically GitHub), and kept as a snapshot.

-if the `managed resource` change has an unintended effect, you can use snapshots to investigate and recover from the failure.
+If the `managed resource` change has an unintended effect, you can use snapshots to investigate and recover from the failure.

 ## Quickstart
 ```bash